sourcegraph/checkup/README.md

 ### Using Go to set up storage on S3

-(If you'd rather do this manually, see the [instructions on the wiki](https://github.com/sourcegraph/checkup/wiki/Provisioning-S3-Manually).

 First, create an IAM user with credentials as described in the section above.